 Incentives are an integral part of environmental performance based leadership programs.

 The decision to join a performance based leadership program will be a business decision for Indiana entities.
 These incentives offer business value and provide the opportunity to shift limited environmental management resources from certain environmental responsibilities to the entity's EMS and continuous environmental improvement identification and implementation activities.
-During the program development process, IDEM considered a variety of different incentives, only a few of which are included in this rule.
+During the program development process, IDEM considered a variety of different incentives.
 Recognition, networking, and many regulatory incentives based on IDEM policy, procedure, and discretion will be described in more detail in separate ESP and CLEAN program documents.
-Those regulatory incentives that are based on existing state rules are included in this rule to provide the necessary authority for members to use the incentive.
-Additional incentives may be added in the future as the program develops.
+Regulatory incentives that are based on existing state rules may be added to this new article in the future to provide the necessary authority for members to use the incentive.
 IDEM anticipates using leadership entities to pilot future innovative environmental management strategies through this program.
 Proposed incentives that prove to jeopardize IDEM's ability to fulfill its environmental protection responsibilities, fail to provide anticipated business value, or create overly burdensome requirements on program members may be removed from the program.

-• Recognition Incentives: The most important mechanism created by the ESP and CLEAN programs will be the capacity to recognize Indiana entities that are taking a proactive approach to their environmental management responsibilities and attaining continuous environmental improvements.
-Ways in which members may receive recognition for their commitment include public recognition via a press release made available to local media outlets, IDEM attendance at an on-site membership announcement, a plaque or framed certificate, use of the ESP program logo in promotional and marketing efforts, recognition at the annual Pollution Prevention Conference, and recognition on IDEM's ESP or CLEAN web page.

-• Networking Incentives: Because the members of ESP and CLEAN will be proactively working on continual environmental improvements, IDEM anticipates that the members will always be searching for new ideas.
+- Recognition Incentives: The most important mechanism created by the ESP and CLEAN programs will be the capacity to recognize Indiana entities that are taking a proactive approach to their environmental management responsibilities and attaining continuous environmental improvements.
+Ways in which members may receive recognition for their commitment include public recognition via a press release made available to local media outlets, IDEM attendance at an on-site membership announcement, a plaque or framed certificate, use of the ESP program logo in promotional and marketing efforts, recognition at the annual Pollution Prevention Conference, and recognition on IDEM's ESP or CLEAN web page. - Networking Incentives: Because the members of ESP and CLEAN will be proactively working on continual environmental improvements, IDEM anticipates that the members will always be searching for new ideas.
 Networking opportunities can provide a forum for problem solving and the sharing of ideas, successes, and barriers.
 IDEM intends to organize and facilitate networking opportunities for members of the program.